smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 For example, to do it in Mozilla Firefox:\
 **Settings** > **Options** > **Privacy and security** > **Show certificates** (on the right, near the bottom, in the _Certificates_ section) > **Authorities** tab > **Import** > open your `myCA.pem` file and check both boxes.\
 You might need to restart your browser.
 Afterwards, you should be able to access NiFi.
-If it still says the connection cannot be trusted, you might have inserted the wrong name in step 3.1, and have to repeat steps 3.1 through 3.5.
+If it still says the connection cannot be trusted, you might have inserted the wrong name in [3.1](#31-generate-a-keystore-for-the-nifi-server), and have to repeat steps [3.1](#31-generate-a-keystore-for-the-nifi-server) through [3.5](#35-import-the-signed-nifi-servers-certificate-into-the-keystore).

 ### Step 4: Having the CA sign the administrator’s certificate
 By having the administrator’s certificate signed by the CA, it will be recognized as valid by NiFi, since it trusts the CA.